gcccheng/oogway/index.md

 <strong style="color: #000;">Value Created</strong>：

-Created a pragmatic migration path that supports both **cost reduction** and long-term **platform convergence**, using OpenShift as a foundation for both virtual machines and container workloads.
+Created a pragmatic evaluation path for potential **cost reduction** and long-term **platform convergence**, using OpenShift as a possible foundation for both virtual machines and container workloads.

 Reduced migration risk by defining mappings and trade-offs early, improving predictability around storage, networking, performance, and operational ownership.

-Established reusable migration patterns and governance controls that make future workload onboarding faster, safer, and more auditable.
+Established reusable evaluation patterns and governance considerations that would make future workload onboarding faster, safer, and more auditable if the company decides to move toward production adoption.

 `project`
-**Internal Self-Hosted AI Platform**
+<span class="accent">Internal Self-Hosted AI Platform</span>

 Delivered an internal AI/LLM enablement platform to support engineering use-cases such as log and telemetry analysis, documentation generation, incident explanation and code assistance.